by Cynthia M. Johnson, MA

-The doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-If narcolepsy is suspected, you may be referred to a specialist in sleep disorders.
+The doctor will ask about your symptoms and health history.
+A physical exam may be done.

-There are no guidelines to prevent narcolepsy.
-But, you can try to prevent symptoms by:
+There are no guidelines to prevent this problem.

 National Sleep Foundation

-Better Sleep Council of Canada
+Better Sleep Council Canada

 Narcolepsy.
 EBSCO DynaMed website.
-Available at: http://www.ebscohost.com/dynamed.
-Updated March 6, 2013.
-Accessed June 3, 2013.
+Available at: https://www.dynamed.com/condition/narcolepsy.
+Accessed October 1, 2020.

 Last reviewed September 2020 by EBSCO Medical Review Board Rimas Lukas, MD

-Last Updated: 6/3/2013
+Last Updated: 5/21/2021